Day of Action: Frequently Asked Questions

 The most common experience of our participants is exhilaration.
 It's rewarding and fun to share your passion with the people who can make a positive difference in the future of space exploration.

-Your schedule is provided via a custom web portal that provides meeting context, and participant information.
-We maintain a special chat system only for participants during the day so you can chat and share your success stories with other Society members and staff.
-We also provide special events like exclusive mission briefings by leaders in the scientific community and NASA.
+Your schedule is provided via a custom web portal that provides meeting information and your schedule, participant information, and talking points.
+We use our online Member Community to help you share your success stories with other Society members and staff.
+We also provide special events like exclusive mission briefings by leaders in the scientific community and member gatherings.

 Do I need to be a space expert or an experienced space advocate?